jiang18/slemm/docs/options.md

 | `--reml` | FLAG | Required | To run GREML |
 | `--iter_weighting` | FLAG | Optional | Flag to run iterative SNP weighting |

-When `--iter_weighting` is set, SLEMM has two more options to quickly identify significant, independent SNPs to be fitted as fixed effects.
-No SNPs can be fitted as fixed by default, because the default chi-square threshold is set to 1e6.
+When `--iter_weighting` is set, SLEMM has two more options to quickly identify independent significant SNPs to be fitted as fixed effects.
 | Option | Argument | Type | Description |
 |-------|-------|-------|--------------|
 | `--sig_chisq` | FLOAT | Optional | Specify a chi-square threshold of significance for approximate single-SNP associations [default=1e6] |
 | `--indep_r2` | FLOAT | Optional | Specify an r2 threshold for identifying independent SNPs from significant ones [default=0.5] |
+> **Note**
+> No SNPs can be fitted as fixed by default, because any SNP's chi-square test statistic should in practice be below the default threshold (1e6).

 ### Options specific to `--lmm`
 | Option | Argument | Type | Description |